Cohort-9/todo-mvc-ramon-colin/README.md

 ## 1) install dependencies
 ```
 // cd into your project in terminal
->npm install
+> npm install
 ```
 ## 2) setting up your postgres database (local & elephantSQL)
-you have two options a) local db or b) elephantSQL.
+you have two options a) local db or b) elephantSQL db. we recommend you use elephantSQL.
 ### a) local db
 ```
 // if you don't have postgres db installed already make sure you do